Is Berlin Safe in 2023?

 Fortunately for you, the Berlin police department has organized its official website to help you identify the areas you might want to avoid.
 So, what are the neighborhoods to avoid in Berlin?
 Three of the top areas with the reputation of being the least safe include:

-- This is a top-rated tourist destination with a lot of history, as its namesake, Tsar Alexander can testify.
+- Located in East Berlin, this area has lot of history, as its namesake, Tsar Alexander can testify.
 However, this neighborhood experiences common breakouts of massive brawls, drunken outbursts, drugs, and violent crime.
+There are also homeless communities around.
+Steer clear and keep a safe distance from sketchy characters that you may find there.

 - The Leopoldplatz is a square located in one of the poorest districts in Berlin.
 Here you’ll find high unemployment and a large migrant community.
 There is a lot of subsidized housing in this area.

-- This area is infamous for being the most extensive drug transfer hub in Berlin.
+- The main problem of this area is its infamous and the most extensive drug commerce, especially at night.
 This park is not somewhere you want to explore after sunset, as it’s been the site of multiple reports of violent crimes.
+Better just to stay away.

 Map of the Areas to Avoid in Berlin